Build end-users into your security architecture to lower cyber risk

-All digital business involves digital risk, which has traditionally been mitigated using primarily technical controls to address technical attacks, such as vulnerability exploitation.
-There is, however, always a limit on how much technical security controls, such as firewalls, endpoint protection, application security, and cryptography can achieve.
+All digital business involves digital risk.
+This has traditionally been mitigated with technical controls to address attacks, such as vulnerability exploitation.
+However, there is a limit to how much firewalls, endpoint protection, application security, and cryptography can achieve.
 End-users are often the weakest link and a key target for cyber attackers.

-For example, exchange of documents with your business partners involves the risk of an attacker crafting malicious documents, pretending to be a business partner, and sending these documents to your end users, resulting in the compromise of their computer, identity theft, and possibly enterprise-wide infection.
-While we can lower this risk through document authentication, content scanning, and similar methods, these controls are not perfect, and the residual risk is often not addressed.
+For example, consider how often you exchange documents with your business partners.
+An attacker could craft malicious documents, pretend to be a business partner, and send them to your end-users.
+This not only compromises their computer, but could mean identity theft and even enterprise-wide infection.
+And while we can lower this risk through document authentication, content scanning, and similar methods, these controls are imperfect and do not address residual risk.

-Conscia provides security awareness training and testing solutions that encompass the following:
+Conscia provides security awareness training and testing solutions, including:

 - A broad catalogue of content in more than 30 languages